umccr/holmes/application/fingerprint-docker-image/README.md

 ## Local Docker

-The `docker-test` folder has some scripts for doing local testing but in an environment that _simulates_ AWS lambdas.
+The `test-docker` folder has some scripts for doing local testing but in an environment that _simulates_ AWS lambdas.
 This is good for testing packaging, lambda path issues etc.
 IT IS STILL NOT IDENTICAL TO THE REAL LAMBDA ENVIRONMENT THOUGH - as it does not enforce disk size or disk r/w limits like a real lambda does.
-This testing does require the environment have AWS_SECRET_X etc variables set up for a user in UMCCR dev account.
+This testing does require the environment have AWS\_\* variables set up for a user in UMCCR dev account.

-## Extract Testing (disabled)

-For local testing/building of the extract function (disabled due to not working in lambda time frames) you need to make a `sites.vcf.gz` file in the Docker folder (see somalier website for this file).

-In a real deployed version of the application this file is fetched from the master location as part of the CodeBuild process.